 How about if I am an international student or will be living abroad for a time?

-If you will have a different phone while abroad and find you are unable to install Duo Mobile, you can use phone callback for two-step login.
-But if you will not have access to the new phone until your arrival, be sure to generate SMS codes prior to arrival.
+If you will have a different phone while abroad and find you are unable to install Duo Mobile, you can use phone callback for two-step login or request a Bypass code from the ITS help desk.
+If you will not have access to the new phone until your arrival, be sure to generate SMS codes prior to arrival.

 Enrolling in Two-Step Login